WiFi Syncing FAQ

 If you turn on the “Delete Abandoned” option, then any songs that are not a part of a selected playlist will be automatically removed during your next sync to save space for the songs that are in your selected playlists.
 To turn this option on, go to Tools -> Settings -> WiFi Sync and check the box next to “Delete Abandoned”.

-My album art doesn’t appear to be syncing.
-Any advice?
+My album art doesn’t appear to be syncing?

 Are you using the very latest version of the iSyncr desktop application for your PC or Mac?
-Visit http://www.jrtstudio.com/iSyncr to download the latest desktop application.
+Visit iSyncr's product page to download the latest desktop application.
 Also make sure that you’re using the latest version of the iSyncr for PC or iSyncr for Mac apps from the Google Play Store or Amazon Appstore.
-We have recently made some fixes for album art that require the latest versions of the Android app and desktop app.
+If this does not work, please contact us.

-2. You should have "Play Count Logging" enabled in Tools -> Settings -> Playcounts in the iSyncr Android app.
+• You should have "Play-Count Logging" enabled in Tools -> Settings -> Play-counts in the iSyncr Android app.

-3. You need to make sure that your music player is configured correctly so that iSyncr can record play counts.
+• You need to make sure that your music player is configured correctly so that iSyncr can record play-counts.
 Generally speaking, the stock Android music player should "just work", but if you have a 3rd-party music player from the Android Market then you might need to configure it for scrobbling.
-The iSyncr Advanced FAQ ( http://www.jrtstudio.com/iSyncr/iSyncr_FAQ_Advanced ) has a good list of instructions for configuring various music players.
-If you download and use our free Rocket Music Player app, then play counts should record by default.
+The iSyncr Advanced FAQ has a good list of instructions for configuring various music players.
+If you download and use our free Rocket Music Player app, then play-counts should record by default.

 Here is some advice for getting ratings to sync properly: